leungwoonhaywork/coding_exercise/README.md

 3. Open the application in an IDE of your choice
 4. Run the app from your IDE
 5. Input the value in the App, the result of data should be shown based on the value of the input
    1. Choice: Change the amount of choice that the program will show, the value must be integer and between 1 and 5
    2. Category: Change the amount of category that the program will show
    3. Year: Change the amount of choice that the program will show, the value must be positive integer
 6. View the result in the App
 7. Input y if you want to continue

-5. Input the value in the App, the result of data should be shown based on the value of the input
-   1. Choice: Change the amount of choice that the program will show, the value must be integer and between 1 and 5
-   2. Category: Change the amount of category that the program will show
-   3. Year: Change the amount of choice that the program will show, the value must be positive integer
-6. View the result in the App